deannanicdao/CityClimb_frontend/README.md

 - react-confirm-alert
 - Tailwind: Used for quickly styling elements using inline classes.
 - Reactstrap: Implements basic UI elements including cards and navbar.
-- cloudinary: Allows for the uploading and web hosting of images for individual climbs.
-- DataURI: DataURI is used to get an image's file extension and it's data in buffer form and parse as a base64 data URI string to pass to cloudinary.
-- dotenv: dotenv is used to add environment variables so they can be accessed in the app with process.env
-- multer: The multer package is used to handle multiform data.
-Used in our app as middleware to set storage to memory which turns the image file into buffer format.
 - Redux: is a state management library.
 It is useful when an app has many states in several places of the app and is frequently updated over time; as future prototypes of the app has many social media features (with likes and comments), CityClimb incorporated redux.
 - redux-thunk: middleware is used to write action creators, which return a function rather than an action.
 It was utilised to conditionally render an action for authentication by checking whether the user's admin role was `true` on the backend and checking the state for `isAdmin` vs `isAuthenticated` and JSON web token (default: null).
 - uuid: Generates unique ID's for the alerts.